ann-04/Alumni-Association-Platform/README.md

 # Alumni Association Platform

-Developed a role-based web platform for my college, enabling registration and login functionalities for alumni, students, and faculty.
-The platform facilitates networking between alumni and students, allowing alumni to offer internship opportunities and mentorship support.
+This project is a web and mobile application designed to strengthen the bond between alumni and their alma mater.
+It enables alumni to register, network, donate, share success stories, explore career opportunities, and stay connected with their peers and institution.

 # Technologies Used: